novalagung/dasarpemrogramangolang/A-61-pipeline-context-cancellation.md

 # A.61.
-Concurrency Pattern: Context Cancellation pada Pipeline
+Concurrency Pattern: Context Cancellation Pipeline

 In progress.